 After his girlfriend, Nisha, pointed it out, Minesh realized she was right – he was always squinting hard in an effort to focus.
 An eye check revealed more than a basic need for glasses – at the age of 22, Minesh was diagnosed with keratoconus.

-The cornea is a clear dome-shaped tissue that covers the eye and keratoconus is a condition that means the cornea has thinned out and bulged into a cone shape.
+The cornea is a clear dome-shaped tissue that covers the eye and keratoconus is a condition where the cornea has thinned out and bulged into a cone shape.

-His failing vision made school hard, Minesh said, but contact lenses helped for a while.
-He graduated in 2003 and started practicing as a chiropractor in 2004.
-But his eyes were getting worse.
-Because keratoconus is degenerative, the contacts won’t help forever and eventually, a cornea transplant will be needed.
+His failing vision made school difficult, but contact lenses helped for a while.
+Minesh graduated in 2003 and started practicing as a chiropractor in 2004.
+But his eyes kept getting worse.
+Because keratoconus is degenerative, the contacts don’t help forever, and eventually, a cornea transplant is needed.

 That’s where Minesh was at the age of 29.